Back

 Table of contents

-We don’t know who is right in this story, but afterwards, Mark Zuckerberg spent 7 years in court and paid $65 million U.S. dollars for settlement, fighting the Winklevoss twins and proving that he didn’t steal the Facebook idea.
-This case teaches us one crucial thing – it’s better to protect your idea beforehand.
-This will save you A LOT OF money, time, and nerves (as well as the decision to build MVP).
+We don’t know who is right in this story, but afterwards, Mark Zuckerberg spent 7 years in court and paid $65 million US dollars in settlement, fighting the Winklevoss twins and proving that he didn’t steal the Facebook idea.
+This case teaches us one crucial thing — it’s better to protect your idea beforehand.
+This will save you A LOT OF money, time, and nerves (as well as the decision to build an MVP).

-At Purrweb, we totally understand this concern and we always make sure our clients feel comfortable when they share product details with us.
-Based on our experience, we created a list of 4 things you can do right now in order to protect your startup idea when hiring an outsourced contractor.
+At Purrweb, we totally understand this concern, and we always make sure our clients feel comfortable when they share product details with us.
+Based on our experience, we created a list of four things you can do right now in order to protect your startup idea when hiring an outsourced contractor.

 Don’t know where to start with app development?